redpanda-data/connect/docs/inputs/README.md

 in the payload.
 However, it is also common practice to send bucket events to an SNS topic which sends enveloped events to SQS, in which case you must also set the `sqs_envelope_path` field to where the payload can be found.

+When using SQS events it's also possible to extract target bucket names from the events by specifying a path in the field `sqs_bucket_path`.
+For each SQS event, if that path exists and contains a string it will used as the bucket of the download instead of the `bucket` field.

 Here is a guide for setting up an SQS queue that receives events for new S3 bucket objects: